src-d/kmcuda/README.md

 have several days and 12 GB of GPU memory).
 300K samples are grouped into 5000 clusters in 4½ minutes on NVIDIA Titan X (15 iterations).
 Yinyang can be turned off to save GPU memory but the slower Lloyd will be used then.
-Two centroid initialization ways are supported: random and kmeans++.
+Three centroid initialization ways are supported: random, kmeans++ and import.
+If you've got several GPUs, they can be utilized together and it gives the corresponding linear speedup either for Lloyd or Yinyang.

 The code has been thoroughly tested to yield bit-to-bit identical results from Yinyang and Lloyd.